 Early July is possible

-The MLB Players Union received a proposal from Commissioner Rob Manfred that was approved by team owners, which would have baseball back by early July.
+In May, the MLB Players Union received a proposal from Manfred that was approved by team owners, which would have had baseball back by early July.

-That lengthy proposal would reshape the MLB landscape with new rules, new financial stipulations, and a list of safety and health standards.
-The 2020 MLB season depends on both sides overcoming the financial roadblocks that are the current topic of discussion.
+That first iteration of Manfred’s plan would reshape the MLB landscape with new rules, new financial stipulations, and a list of safety and health standards.
+The 2020 MLB season still depends on both sides overcoming the financial roadblocks that are the current topic of discussion.

 - A shortened 82 game season